-In one of my most recent option classes in Overland Park, Kansas, we were working on a vertical debit spread.
+In one of my most recent option classes in Overland Park, Kansas, we were analyzing a vertical debit spread.
 I have covered in these newsletters the topic of debit, as well as credit spreads in great detail.
 However, I have not dabbled into the repair aspect of a trade and that is exactly what Curtis, a Kansas option student, asked me to do.
 In order to lay out a clear and concise case, I will first start by explaining the trade and then in part two, I will proceed to an adjustment strategy.

 PART ONE: Trade Layout